 Did you know retirement accounts in a divorce require special documents known as Qualified Domestic Relations Orders or QDROs?
 Can a DIY divorce truly manage the QDRO process?

 According to the State of California more than 80% of couples begin the divorce process on their own.
-Here in North County our own Family Law Court reports less than half are able to complete the process without the assistance of an attorney.
+Here in Carlsbad our own Family Law Court reports less than half are able to complete the process without the assistance of an attorney.

 One of the most common issues in a divorce case is the division of retirement accounts and pensions.
 Retirement accounts and pensions are usually considered to be (at least partially) community property in a divorce.
 Community property must be equally divided before a Judge can issue final orders in your case.

 The separate documents required for the division of retirement assets such as a 401(k) are an example of the complexities that trap would be DIY divorces.
 Failing to properly prepare and submit a QDRO to your plan administrator and the court are one of the major issues which prevent their divorces from being completed.

 QDROs are very specific to the individual plan administrator.
 Most providers of 401(k) plans have their own preferences (and often specific contractual clauses and specifications) when it comes to the paperwork required for the Court to effectively distribute marital assets.
 A separate Qualified Domestic Relations Order or QDRO will be necessary for each of your 401(k) accounts.

 If one of the former spouses is a teacher, public employee or other pension plan participant, it will be necessary to manage a separate process for CALSTRS or CALPERS.
 Each will require specific documentation and must be included as a party in the divorce process.